Scheduler

 On startup, the scheduler performs recovery:- Reclaim expired leases — triggers where

-leased_until < now()are reset topending - Reconcile orphaned runs — runs without matching live workers are marked
+leased_until < now()are reset topending - Reconcile orphaned runs — runs without matching live agents are marked

 failed - Resume polling — normal LISTEN + poll loop begins